-One of the ideas I came up with to give him was this Beach Bucket Adventure Kit, full of fun things to do once we (finally!) got to the shore.
-I shopped the Target Dollar Aisle for all of this so the whole thing was less than $10.
+One of the entertainment ideas I came up with to give them was this Beach Bucket Adventure Kit, full of sand toys and fun activities to do once we (finally!) got to the shore.
+I shopped the Target Dollar Spot for all of this so the whole thing was less than $10.

 - a beach bucket